menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Gibson is generally considered to be a blue-collar town.
-53.10% of the Gibson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Gibson is a blue-collar town, with 53.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gibson is a town of transportation and shipping workers, service providers, and professionals.
 There are especially a lot of people living in Gibson who work in healthcare suport services (7.96%), food service (6.64%), and management occupations (6.64%).

 Also of interest is that Gibson has more people living here who work in computers and math than 95% of the places in the US.